Jixabon/lando-ui/README.md

 - Add multi-root compatibility.
 - Clean up Lando Info and Lando List outputs to be more visually appealing and first glance understandable.
-- Make URLs Clickable in the Lando Info and List views.
 - Add button to stop projects in the Lando List view.
 - Integrate more lando commands to the interface.